VinceBro/poker_script/README.md

 ***BRANCH CYTHON***
 To develop on this branch, change the code in src/cython/dev and compile with command python setup.py build_ext --inplace in directory cython.
+To test use python testing.py.